DNA Testing Leicester

 Histamine plays various critical roles in the body: functioning as a neurotransmitter to relay messages to and from the brain and nervous system; triggering the release of stomach acid to aid digestion; and serving as a part of the body’s immune response, released after stress, injury, or an allergic reaction.

-Histamine intolerance results from a toxic response when there’s an imbalance between accumulated histamine and the body’s ability to metabolize it.
+Histamine intolerance results from a toxic response when there’s an imbalance between accumulated histamine and the body’s ability to metabolise it.
 When histamine isn’t broken down swiftly enough, it becomes toxic, causing symptoms that may resemble an allergic reaction.
 These symptoms can include skin irritation, gastrointestinal distress, respiratory issues, headaches, insomnia, and anxiety.

 Our Histamine Intolerance test scrutinises the genes and nutrients responsible for breaking down and eliminating histamine.
 It uncovers where disruptions might occur and provides guidance on how to support optimal function.
 Factors like gastrointestinal diseases or ‘blockers’, such as alcohol, smoked or fermented foods, black and green tea, and certain medications like non-steroidal anti-inflammatory drugs (ibuprofen or aspirin), can impair the function of Diamine oxidase (DAO), which primarily metabolises histamine in the gut.
-Additionally, insufficient histamine-n-methyl-transferase (HNMT) in the nervous system and lungs can lead to an overload of histamine.
+Additionally, insufficient histamine-N-methyltransferase (HNMT) in the nervous system and lungs can lead to an overload of histamine.

 GENES INCLUDED

-- Nervous & Immune System: HNMT (Histamine N-Methyltransferase), MAOB (Monoamine Oxidase B) and NAT2 (N-Acetyltransferase 2)
+• Nervous & Immune System: HNMT (Histamine N-Methyltransferase), MAOB (Monoamine Oxidase B) and NAT2 (N-Acetyltransferase 2)

-- Methylation: MTHFR (Methylenetetrahydrofolate Reductase)
+• Methylation: MTHFR (Methylenetetrahydrofolate Reductase)

-- Gastro-Intestinal: ALDH2 (Aldehyde Dehydrogenase 2), DAO (Diamine Oxidase) and GPX1 (Glutathione Peroxidase 1)
+• Gastro-Intestinal: ALDH2 (Aldehyde Dehydrogenase 2), DAO (Diamine Oxidase) and GPX1 (Glutathione Peroxidase 1)

 Sample report: Histamine Intolerance Reports